-- Directors who are standing for reelection at the Forty-First Annual General Meeting of the Company pursuant to Article 90 of the Company's Articles of Association:-

-- (a) Dato' Wira Zainuddin Bin Mahmud

-- (b) Dato' Lim Chee Meng
+- 1. Directors who are seeking re-election at the Forty-Second Annual General Meeting of the Company pursuant to Article 90 of the Company's Articles of Association:- - (a) Dato' Dr. Zabir Bin Bajuri - (b) Ms. Lim Shiak Ling - 2.
+Director who is standing for re-appointment at the Forty-Second Annual General Meeting of the Company pursuant to Section 129(6) of the Companies Act, 1965:- - (a) Datuk Abdul Jamil Bin Mohd Ali - 3.
+Details of Directors who are seeking re-election and re-appointment

-- (c) Mr. Koay Then Hin

-- 2. Details of Directors who are standing for re-election

-Further details of the Directors who are standing for re-election are set out in the Profile of Board of Directors appearing on pages (6) to (10) of this Annual Report.
+Further details of the Directors who are seeking re-election and re-appointment are set out in the Profile of Board of Directors appearing on pages 6 to 10 of this Annual Report.